-How a North Carolina Sex Crime Conviction Can Affect Your Future
+How a Sex Crime Conviction Can Affect Your Future in North Carolina

 Being found guilty of a sex crime can bring severe criminal penalties such as jail time and fines.
 However, the consequences of a conviction can have far-reaching impacts — some of which you might not even consider.
 Learn more about how a sex crime conviction can affect your future and ways to minimize the potential of the harshest consequences.